programminghistorian/jekyll/lessons/qgis-layers.md

     the different settings to see how symbols and displays change.

-Note that in the Layers menu you can add and remove the various layers we’ve added to the map much the same way you did in Google Earth.
+Note that in the Layers menu you can add and remove the various layers we've added to the map much the same way you did in Google Earth.
 Click on the check boxes to remove and add the various layers.
 Drag and drop layers to change the the order they appear.
 Dragging a layer to the top will place it above the rest of the layers and make it the most prominent.
-For example, if you drag ‘coastline\_polygon’ to the top, you have a simplified outline of the province along with place names.
+For example, if you drag 'coastline\_polygon' to the top, you have a simplified outline of the province along with place names.

-![qgis25][]

-Figure 25: Click to see full size image
+{% include figure.html src="../images/qgis25.png" caption="Figure 25: Click to see full-size image" %}

 -   Along the toolbar on the top left of the main window are icons that allow you to explore the map.
 The hand symbol, for example, allows